-Schools should respond appropriately to such warnings using the above guidance.
-Detailed descriptions of the criteria and impact considerations can be found in the WARNINGS EXPLAINED section on the MetÉireann web site www.met.ie/weather-warnings It should be borne in mind that there may also be weather events which may be fast moving with little warning.
+Settings should respond appropriately to such warnings using the above guidance.

+It should be borne in mind that there may also be weather events, which may be fast moving with little warning.
 For example, consider the case of Storm Darwin in February 2014 where Met Éireann had issued a Status Red alert for the Cork and Kerry regions; however, on that occasion the weather moved rapidly across the southern half of the country affecting a number of other counties.

-There may also be Status Orange weather warnings that may require action to be taken because of the particular local circumstances, e.g. in areas at risk of flooding or areas located on the coast.
-Any assessment taken by the school for actions necessary should be guided by local knowledge and experience and by way of advice from the principal response agencies.
+There may also be Status Orange weather warnings that may require action to be taken because of the particular local circumstances, e.g. in areas prone to flooding or areas located on the coast.
+Any assessment taken by the setting for actions necessary should be guided by local knowledge and experience and by way of advice from the principal response agencies.